-If you’re like me, you’re always on the lookout for great new apps for your Android TV or TV box.
+If you’re like me, you’re always looking for great new apps for your Android TV or Android TV box.
 But you’re probably tired of hearing about the same few apps mentioned over and over again.

-So for this article, I dug up some of my favorite apps for Android TV and TV box that you don’t hear too much about.
+So for this article, I dug up some of my picks for the best Android TV apps that you don’t hear too much about.

 Each of these apps is something that I install on my own Android TV devices.
-A few of them are the winners of head-to-head comparison tests I’ve done.
-In those cases, I’ll link to the full comparison article if you want some more information.
+A few of them are the winners of my head-to-head comparison tests.
+In those cases, I’ll link to the complete comparison article if you want more information.

-You won’t see Netflix, YouTube, Kodi, Plex or Spotify on this list.
-These are great apps, but we’ve heard about them enough already.
+You won’t see Netflix, YouTube, Kodi, Plex, or Spotify on this list.
+These are great apps for Android TV, but we’ve heard about them enough already.

-Whether you want to browse the internet on your TV or make sure you’ve got the fastest WiFi connection for streaming, there’s an app here for every situation.
+Whether you want to browse the internet on your smart TV or optimize your WiFi connection for streaming, there’s an app here for every situation.

-You’re probably not going to be browsing the web on your Android TV too often, but you still want a browser that’s fast and easy to use, right?
+You’ll probably not browse the web on your Android TV often, but you still want a fast and easy-to-use browser.

-When I downloaded FireFox and Chrome on my NVIDIA Shield TV, I was really disappointed how they looked on the big screen.
-They were almost impossible to navigate and I almost gave up.
+When I downloaded Firefox and Google Chrome on my NVIDIA Shield TV, I was disappointed with how they looked on the big screen.
+They were almost impossible to navigate, so I almost gave up.

-I recently did a test of every web browser that’s available on Android TV.
-In that test, I looked at browsers that you could download through various app stores and some you’d need to sideload.
+I recently tested every available web browser for Android TV.
+In that test, I looked at browsers you could download through various app stores and some you’d need to sideload.

-Web browsers need two things to work well on a TV screen: a good interface and a lot of speed.
+Web browsers need a good interface and a lot of speed to work well on a TV screen.

 Let’s talk about the performance.